SolaceProducts/solace-java-spring-boot/README.md

 solace.java.reconnectRetryWaitInMillis
 ```

 Where reasonable, sensible defaults are always chosen.
-So a developer using a Solace PubSub+ message broker and wishing to use the default message-vpn must only set the `solace.java.host`.
+So a developer using a Solace PubSub+ message broker and wishing to use the default message-vpn may only set the `solace.java.host`.

 See [`SolaceJavaProperties`](https://github.com/SolaceProducts/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solace/spring/boot/autoconfigure/SolaceJavaProperties.java) for the most up to date list.